hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 - The value `-1` is now permitted for `max_auto_associations`, and this value means “unlimited”.
 - The account holder no longer prepays for unused slots regardless of the setting for `max_auto_associations`.
 Slots are only paid for when used, and are initially paid for by the sender during automatic associations.
 The account is responsible for covering rent for each association after the first auto-renewal period. `used_auto_associations` is incremented every time an auto-association is made.
-- The default value for automatically-created accounts will now be `-1`.
+- The default value for used_auto_associations for new automatically-created accounts will now be -1.
 This means, if an account is created automatically (by performing a token transfer to an alias that does not yet exist, see [HIP-583](https://hips.hedera.com/hip/hip-583)), then the automatically created account is configured with unlimited automatic token associations.
-Accounts created via the normal flow will continue to have a `used_auto_associations` default of 0.
+Accounts created by using the [AccountCreateTransaction](https://docs.hedera.com/hedera/sdks-and-apis/sdks/accounts-and-hbar/create-an-account) (HAPI: [CryptoCreate](https://github.com/hashgraph/hedera-protobufs/blob/main/services/crypto_create.proto)) will continue to have a used_auto_associations default of 0.
+Accounts created before this feature is released will remain unchanged.

 ### Crypto Transfers

 Normal crypto-transfers remain the same as today, with one difference.
 If Account A sends a token to Account B, and Account B is not associated with that token but has an available auto-association slot, then Account A will pay for that association and the first auto-renewal period’s rent, in addition to the typical transfer costs.
-In summary previously the reciever would pay for an association in advance, not the payer of the transaction pays.
+In summary previously the reciever would pay for an association in advance, not the payer of the transaction.

 ![Crypto Transfer Transaction](../assets/hip-904/frictionless-airdrop-cryptoTransferTransaction.png)